PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 ## Tax Editing form

-- **Name** - mandatory - text field for naming the specific Tax with a Language selector
+- **Name** - mandatory - text field for naming the specific Tax with a Language selector.
+The help text is _Tax name to display in carts and on invoices (e.g. "VAT").
+Invalid characters: <>;=#{}_.
+If the webshop has multiple languages installed, the language dropdown switcher will appear.
+Different Names can be saved on the different languages, by changing the dropdown value, and clicking Save.
+If the Name field is left empty after submission, there will be an error below the Name field - _The field name is required at least in your default language._ If the Name is typed with more than 32 characters, the interface will be prompted with the error - _This field cannot be longer than 32 characters - Language: {the language of the name}_.
 - **Rate** - numeric input field, allows setting the Rate of the tax.
 Range must be typed as a single numbers or single numbers with decimals.
+If there is an empty Rate field after submission, there will be a browser error notification, requesting to fill the empty field.
+If the Rate is typed with more than 6 characters, the interface will be prompted with the error - _This field cannot be longer than 6 characters_.
 - **Enable** - toggle - allows to Enable or Disable tax.
 By default - Tax toggle is enabled.
 - **Cancel** - button cancels the Tax editing form.
 - **Save** - button saves the configured form.
+Notification will be prompted _Successful update._

 ## Notifications after submissions

-If there is an empty Rate field after submission, there will be a browser error notification, requesting to fill the empty field.

 If there are some invalid characters typed in the name after submission, there will be an error below the Name field - _"{invalid character}" is invalid - Language: {the language of the name}_.

-If the Name field is left empty after submission, there will be an error below the Name field - _The field name is required at least in your default language._

-If the Range is typed with more than 6 characters, the interface will be prompted with the error - _This field cannot be longer than 6 characters_.

-If the Name is typed with more than 32 characters, the interface will be prompted with the error - _This field cannot be longer than 32 characters - Language: {the language of the name}_.